umass-gis/workshops/content/basics-qgis/index.md

 In development
 {: .label .label-yellow }

+This workshop is geared towards newcomers to GIS.
+By the end of the workshop, you will:
+* Understand the capabilities of GIS
+* Be able to identify the coordinate system of GIS data
+* Know how to opening and displaying data in QGIS

+---
 ## Workshop outline

 This workshop is designed to take about two hours as a live demonstration.